Firehouse Dog

 Firehouse Dog is a 2007 American family film produced by Regency Enterprises and distributed by 20th Century Fox.
 Directed by Todd Holland, it stars Josh Hutcherson, Bruce Greenwood, Dash Mihok, Steven Culp and Bill Nunn.
-It was released April 4, 2007, in the U.S.
+It was released on April 4, 2007, in the United States.
+It received negative reviews for its scatological humor.

 Plot

-Dog superstar Rexxx lives the high life-with adoring crowds, a loving owner and an array of best-selling blockbusters under his belt.
-However, when his owner, Trey (Dash Mihok) tries to convince him to perform a skydiving stunt, the plane malfunctions caused by a lightning strike and Rexxx is sent tumbling from the sky, landing in a tomato truck.
-Whilst Trey mourns his apparent death and begins to regret not treating him like a 'real dog', Rexxx settles into an abandoned warehouse, desperately missing his owner.
+Irish Terrier Dog superstar Rexxx lives the high life with adoring crowds, a loving owner and an array of best-selling blockbusters under his belt.
+Unfortunately, when his owner Trey tries to convince him to perform a skydiving stunt and Rexxx is airborne, a lightning strike causes the plane to malfunction.
+Rexxx tumbles from the sky, landing in a tomato truck.
+While Trey mourns his dog's apparent death and regrets his failure to treat Rexxx like a "real dog", Rexxx settles into an abandoned warehouse, desperately missing his owner.

-Meanwhile in the city of South Harbor in Lincoln County, Shane Fahey (Josh Hutcherson) is struggling with the death of his Uncle, Capt.
-Marc Fahey (Randy Triggs), and Blue (The former "Firehouse Dog") after being trapped in a fire in a disused Textile Mill.
-Realizing he forgot to study for a test, Shane ditches school, but is quickly caught by two other firefighters, Lionel and new recruit Terrence (Scotch Ellis Loring and Teddy Sears).
-Arriving back at the fire station (known as 'Dogpatch' home to Engine 55 & Rescue 26)in disgrace, he is chastised by both driver Joe (Bill Nunn) and his father Connor (Bruce Greenwood), the recently promoted Captain of the station, who is having problems of his own; the station is about to be closed due to a lack of funding and overall bad publicity.
-However, before Connor can properly address his son's problems, Dogpatch is called out to put out a fire in a warehouse.
-The fire is quickly put out, but Shane notices a terrified Rexxx balancing on top of the burning building; Connor manages to rescue him, and orders Shane to put up 'Lost Dog' flyers.
-Due to the name on his collar, which is a prop from the filming at the time of Rexxx's accident, the station renames the dog 'Dewey', and keeps him at the station until someone comes to claim him.
+Meanwhile, in the city of South Harbor in Lincoln County, Shane Fahey is mourning the death of his uncle, Capt.
+Marc Fahey, and Blue (The former "Firehouse Dog") after they were trapped in a fire in a disused textile mill.
+Realizing he forgot to study for a test, Shane ditches school, but is quickly caught by two other firefighters, Lionel and new recruit Terrence.
+Arriving at the fire station (known as 'Dogpatch', home to Engine 55 & Rescue 26) in disgrace, he is chastised by both driver Joe and his own father Connor, the recently promoted Captain, who is having problems of his own.
+The station is about to be closed due to a lack of funding and overall bad publicity.
+Before Connor can properly address his son's problems, Dogpatch is called out to a fire in a derelict apartment building.
+Due to a slow suit-up and Engine 55 having engine trouble, the team is the last to arrive and is put on standby by rival Greenpoint station Captain Jessie Presley.
+Shane notices a terrified Rexxx balancing atop the burning building; Connor manages to rescue him and orders Shane to put up "Lost Dog" flyers.
+Due to the name on his collar (a prop from filming at the time of Rexxx's accident), the station renames the dog Dewey and keeps him until someone claims him.

-Whilst city manager Zachary Hayden (Steven Culp) reminds Connor of the station's upcoming shutdown, Shane struggles to cope with Dewey's spoilt needs and strange habits.
-Realizing that the dog is fast and active, Shane enters him in a firefighter's competition, where they are pitted against rival fire station Engine 26 Greenpoint.
+While city manager Zachary Hayden reminds Connor of the station's upcoming shutdown, Shane struggles to cope with Dewey's spoilt needs and strange habits.
+Realizing the dog is fast and active, Shane enters him in a firefighter's competition, where they are pitted against rival fire station Engine 24 Greenpoint.
 Although Dewey initially beats the other station's score, he is distracted by their Dalmatian, who reminds him of a female Dalmatian that broke his heart.
 Despite losing the competition, Shane and Dewey begin to bond.